Natrium617/SilverStandard/README.md

-# SilverStandard
+# SilverStandard (Warcraft)
 For DnD5e
-Changes currency conversion: 100 silver to 1 gold, 100 gold to 1 platinum.
-Also removes Electrum from default 5e, TidyUI, and DnDBeyond Sheets
+Changes currency conversion: 100 copper to 1 silver, 100 silver to 1 gold.
+Also removes Electrum and Platinum from default 5e, TidyUI, and DnDBeyond Sheets